AIHA University Webinar: The Role of Context and Reason in Ethical Decision-Making for the Industrial Hygienist

 - Discuss some of the common ethical dilemmas that industrial hygienists face.

-Dr. Jan K. Wachter, CIH, CSP, CQE, CRE, CQMgr is Professor in the Safety Sciences Department at Indiana University of Pennsylvania and its Ph.D.
+Dr. Jan K. Wachter, CIH, CSP, CQE, CRE, CQMgr is a Professor in the Safety Sciences Department at Indiana University of Pennsylvania and its Ph.D.
 Program Coordinator.
 Dr. Wachter received his BS (biology/chemistry), MS (environmental health), MBA and Sc.D. (hygiene) degrees from the University of Pittsburgh.
 He also holds degrees in theology.
 Prior to his academic career, Dr. Wachter was employed by various Fortune 100 companies and at the U.S. Department of Energy at their national laboratory complexes.
 His major areas of interest are ethics, EHS management systems, application of quantitative methods in the EHS profession, and the use of human performance approaches for achieving EHS excellence.